ufo-github/ponyfoo/dat/contributing-guidelines.md

 [![Some of the articles in Pony Foo][articles]][es6]

-When it comes to topics we _-- at Pony Foo --_ are interested in, that's all things web development.
-Just to give you an extremely incomplete list of examples, you could write about: JavaScript, performance, testing, Progressive Web Apps, frameworks, tooling _--- or anything else you find irresistible._
+The topics we are interested in are: **all things web development**.
+Just to give you an extremely incomplete list of examples, you could write about: JavaScript, performance, testing, Progressive Web Apps, frameworks, tooling _--- or anything else you find irresistible._ As long as you're passionate about the subject, and the thinkpiece you write is related to the web platform, that's what matters the most.

 ## Voice and Formatting